Fxztam/DemoNorthwind4Oracle/README.md

 Northwind demo database contains characters from European alphabets:
 - reduced version at the moment
   (there are other versions for MySQL, MS SQLserver, Access, PostGres, sqlite ..)
-- using for front-end applications with full stacks tests e.g. Oracle Forms.
+- using for front-end applications with full stack tests e.g. Oracle Forms.